 termites are hemimetabolous, meaning the similar young instars may actually participate in work.

-Castes of termites include: primary reproductives (initially winged after last molt),
+Castes of termites include: primary reproductives (strongly sclerotized and initially winged

 Several different lineages of Hymenoptera are eusocial -- ants, at least one lineage of